Building a Safer, Stronger New Orleans

 Maintenance

-The DPW Maintenance Division is responsible for filling potholes, and cleaning and clearing catch basins of debris.
+The DPW Maintenance Division is responsible for filling potholes, and ditching.
 To report a maintenance issue, click here to contact 311.

 Traffic